Comodo Internet Security

 Comodo Internet Security (CIS) is developed and distributed by Comodo Group, a freemium Internet security suite that includes an antivirus program, personal firewall, sandbox, host-based intrusion prevention system (HIPS) and website filtering.

 Version history

 Release 5

 In CIS 5.0 cloud antivirus protection and spyware scanning capabilities were added.
-As it could not clean all the malware it found effectively, Comodo Cleaning Essentials was developed to supplement C[1]Host-based intrusion prevention system: Comodo's host-based intrusion prevention system (HIPS), named Defense+, is designed to provide protection against unknown malware.
-Its purpose is to limit the operations of unfamiliar programs, as well as, access to key files, directories, settings, and the Windows Registry.
-Defense+ by default refuses any unknown program to install or execute, except when specifically allowed by the user or when the file appears on Comodo's whitelist.
-In CIS 4.0 a sandbox was added to Defense+ to isolate and run unknown applications.[2]￼ns.
+As it could not clean all the malware it found effectively, Comodo Cleaning Essentials was developed to supplement CIS.

+Host-based intrusion prevention system: Comodo's host-based intrusion prevention system (HIPS), named Defense+, is designed to provide protection against unknown malware.
+It is designed to restrict the actions of unknown applications, and restrict access to important files, folders, settings and the Windows Registry.
+Defense+ by default refuses any unknown program to install or execute except when specifically allowed by the user or when the file appears on Comodo's whitelist.
+In CIS 4.0 a sandbox was added to Defense+ to isolate and run unknown applications.